School of Family and Consumer Sciences

 NUTR 3303.
 Research Methods in Nutrition Science.

-This course will focus on the evaluation of research concepts, methods, and strategies used in nutrition research.
-Topics include epidemiological, community, clinical, animal, and cell culture models, study design, statistical analysis and dissemination of research findings.
-Students will locate, read, and evaluate scientific literature.
+This course is writing-intensive and explores research concepts, methods, and strategies used in nutrition research.
+Students examine a variety of research designs and approaches, including epidemiological, community, clinical, qualitative, animal, and cell culture models, identifying the strengths and limitations of each.
+Strong focus is given to study design, measurement, statistical techniques and analysis, interpretation of results, and ethical considerations in both human and animal research.
+Students review the scientific research process, including development of research questions, generation and interpretation of data, drawing conclusions, and how findings are disseminated to the public.
+Students work to locate, read, discuss, interpret, and critically evaluate scientific literature, developing skills necessary to discern research quality and apply evidence-based decision-making in nutrition practice.
 Prerequisites: BIO 2430 or [BIO 2451 and BIO 2452] all with grades of "C" or better and CHEM 1342 and CHEM 1341 both with grades of "D" or better.

 Grade Mode: Standard Letter